pythonanywhere/help_pages/articles/Education.md

 Users have the ability to nominate their teacher via the [Account page](https://www.pythonanywhere.com/account).
 So one option is to get your students to sign up for PythonAnywhere accounts one by one, and enter your username into the "teacher" field.
 This can also be a good way to check out the features of the education beta, by signing up for a second account, and using it as a "fake" student account.

 Alternatively, we can bulk-create accounts for all your students if you like.
-Just get in touch! [support@pythonanywhere.com](mailto:support@pythonanywhere.com).
+Just get in touch using the "Send feedback" link on your account page!

 ## Viewing your students' stuff